filipealmeida/probespawner/README.md

 ### Common fields for inputs
 Field | Description
 --- | ---
-probemodule | Dictionary with “module” and “name” keys specifying the module and name to import as the probe for one input module | The jython module that contains the probe, e.g.: databaseprobe name | The name to import that will be used by probespawner to instantiate the thread, e.g.: DatabaseProbe
+description | Small description of your input, it'll be used to name it's JAVA thread probemodule | Dictionary with “module” and “name” keys specifying the module and name to import as the probe for one input module | The jython module that contains the probe, e.g.: databaseprobe name | The name to import that will be used by probespawner to instantiate the thread, e.g.: DatabaseProbe